My road came to an unexpected halt on November 9, 2010.

 But as I walk, I see there's none of that.

-It's an ordinary evening, yet extraordinary because tomorrow is Election Day.
+It's an ordinary evening, yet also extraordinary, because tomorrow is Election Day.
 And no one knows what's to come.

 I wander among the murals here,